-7.1 A Data Protection Impact Assessments (DPIA) has not been completed because there are no risks/issues to the rights and freedoms of natural persons.
+7.1 A Data Protection Impact Assessments (DPIA) has not been completed as there are no specific issues arising from the write off of irrecoverable amounts.

 8 EQUALITY IMPACT ASSESSMENT

 8.1 An Equality Impact Assessment questionnaire has not been completed as there are no specific issues arising from the write off of irrecoverable amounts.